khanhtrancse/khanhtrancse.github.io/_posts/2019-05-30-how-to-structure-react-native-project.md

 3. The second way - for scalable app
 4. Demo repository

-One of the greate things about React Native is the flexibility.
+One of the great things about React Native is the flexibility.
 You can structure your app as you want.
-This is greate but can  also be problem when you choose the architecture for app, especially to new developers.
+This is great but can  also be problem when you choose the architecture for app, especially to new developers.

 Before I disscus about the structure, I will list the tool I use in my project:
 1. [React Navigation]() - Application Navigation